litestar-org/litestar/docs/usage/dto/1-abstract-dto.rst

-DTO Factory
+AbstractDTO
 ===========

 Litestar maintains a suite of DTO factory types that can be used to create DTOs for use with popular data modelling libraries, such as ORMs.
-These take a model type as a generic type argument, and create subtypes of :class:`AbstractDTOFactory <litestar.dto.base_dto.AbstractDTO>` that support conversion of that model type to and from raw bytes.
+These take a model type as a generic type argument, and create subtypes of :class:`AbstractDTO <litestar.dto.base_dto.AbstractDTO>` that support conversion of that model type to and from raw bytes.

 The following factories are currently available: